thimc/scm/README.md

 *NOTE: if you pass any arguments to `scmenu` they will be redirected to dmenu*

 ## TODO
 Please keep in mind that the following ideas bellow are not guaranteed to be implemented.
-- [ ] ignore clipboard activity from programs defined in a list (so when copying from a password manager or similar scm won't make a entry out of it)
+- [ ] add a ruleset for ignoring clipboard activity based on the window title that are defined in a list (think password managers)
 - [ ] add a flag which allows for syncing the contents between PRIMARY and clipboard
 - [x] Make sure that duplicate clipboard entries aren't stored
 - [x] Add a flag that allows scm to listen for PRIMARY clipboard changes.